 The National Pension Scheme (NPS) was designed keeping the interests of the working population in mind, striving to provide decent financial support to them post retirement.
 Given the unpredictability of life, this plan is ideal for everyone as it offers peace of mind and comfort to subscribers.
 A host of features make it perfectly suited to face the harsh reality of life, cocooning not just the subscriber but also his/her family in the case of any eventuality.

 Procedure and documents required to claim death benefit

-A legal heir/nominee can choose to claim the death benefit available under the National Pension Scheme in the event of unfortunate demise of the subscriber.
+A legal heir/nominee can choose to claim the death benefit available under the NPS in the event of unfortunate demise of the subscriber.
 The nominee is required to follow certain steps before he/she can get the money.
 These steps and the documents required are mentioned below.

 - Choose and fill the relevant withdrawal form.
 Different forms are present for different categories of employees and a nominee should choose the form which matches the employee data of the subscriber.
 Form 101 GD is to be used if the deceased was an employee of the central/state government, form 303 needs to be filled if the deceased was an employee of the corporate sector and form 503 would need to be filled if the employee was protected under the Swavalamban sector.